briis/unifiprotect/README.md

 ### Switch

-If this component is enabled three Switches are created per Camera.
+If this component is enabled two Switches are created per Camera.

 1. Enable or disable motion recording
 2. Enable or disable constant recording
-3. Enable or disable Infrared on the Camera

 In order to use the Switch component, add the following to your *configuration.yaml* file: